jfmengels/node-elm-review/README.md

 ## Why is there a need for a review/ directory?

-When the CLI uses looks at your configuration, it is in practice compiling an application using the configuration in your project, then running that application to analyze your project.
+When the CLI looks at your configuration, it is in practice compiling an application using the configuration in your project, then running that application to analyze your project.

 The CLI need at least two pieces of information from your configuration:
-  - An `elm.json` file to know the external packages your configuration depends upon, and the Elm version of your project
+  - An `elm.json` file to know the external packages your configuration depends upon (like the ones that contain the rules you enabled), and the Elm version of your project
-  - A `ReviewConfig.elm` file that determines your configuration
+  - A `ReviewConfig.elm` file that sets the rules to enforce for your project

 Your custom rules, unless you want to share them in the Elm package registry, should be in the `review/` directory too, so as not to pollute your main project's dependencies.
 If they are in here, we need to include these custom rules and their dependencies in the application files.